 Figure 9

-By accessing the camera, the user either use OCR technology or upload their files to summarize content.
+By accessing the camera, the user can either use OCR technology or upload their files to summarize the content.
 Failure to scan will result in trying again.
-Successful summarization will be stored accessed via history logs.
+Successful summarization will be stored in the repository and accessed via history logs.